michielappelman/michielappelman/README.md

 👋 My name is Michiel, which has a *very* Dutch pronunciation, so feel free to call me Mike.

 🚀 During the daytime I am a Pre-Sales Solutions Architect, but when I get the chance I like to slap together Go/Python/Shell code for automating my home and other types of fun.
-However, I mainly use GitHub for professional contributions or to fork other peoples code.
+However, I mainly use GitHub for (professional) contributions or forking other people's code.

 👉 You can find my own repos on [codeberg.org/michielappelman](https://codeberg.org/michielappelman).